 Before I joined the University, I wasn’t sure how inclusive or committed to the diversity and inclusion agenda the Higher Education sector would be.
 Once I delved a bit deeper, I was pleasantly surprised.
 There is a clear commitment to the diversity and inclusion agenda, including LGBT+ inclusivity and support at UH, but as with many universities, we perhaps weren’t presenting that commitment externally particularly well.

-I’m pleased to say that’s changed a lot since I’ve been here; there’s a real buzz around the Equality, Diversity and Inclusion (EDI) agenda now, and the fact that we’re going so big on LGBT+ History month, among many other great campaigns planned for this year, is testament to that.
+I’m pleased to say that’s changed a lot since I’ve been here; there’s a real buzz around the Equality, Diversity and Inclusion (EDI) agenda now, and the fact that we’re going so big on campaigns such as Pride Month and LGBT+ History Month, is testament to that.
 Driving that is the phenomenal support given to these initiatives from the very top of our organisation.
 The doors are always open to put forward ideas.
 Just recently, I put forward an idea to install zebra rainbow crossing on each campus.
 I thought it might have been met with some opposition, but it was signed off straight away.
 I’m delighted to say that this will be one of the many ways we’ll be celebrating the diversity of our university community.
 This senior level commitment filters across the University, with greater participation in LGBTQ+ networks being one of the many proof points.

 What I'm most proud of